Midland-Odessa Truck Accident Lawyers

-The record-setting results that we’ve achieved for Midland-Odessa Truck and 18 Wheeler Accident victims has distinguished our firm as one of the Best Personal Injury Law Firms in the United States, and provided our clients with the best medical care and the financial resources to care for themselves and their families for the rest of their lives.
+The record-setting results that we’ve recovered for Midland-Odessa 18 Wheeler Accident victims have distinguished our firm as one of the Best Personal Injury Law Firms in the United States, and provided our clients with the financial resources to care for themselves and their families for the rest of their lives.

 Our reputation for winning Record-Setting Recoveries, along with our unparalleled commitment to our clients, are just two of the many reasons why truck and 18-wheeler accident victims across Midland, Odessa, Pecos and the Permian Basin turn to our Undefeated Truck and 18-Wheeler Accident Lawyers after being injured or tragically killed in truck and 18-wheeler accidents.

 #1 Largest Truck and 18 Wheeler Accident Recoveries in Texas

 Having repeatedly recovered the #1 Largest Truck Accident Settlements and Verdicts in Texas, our Truck Accident Lawyers have the experience, resources and skills to stand up against the largest trucking, transportation, and oilfield companies in the world and not only win for our clients, but set records.

 Inexperienced Truck Drivers are Rushing to Midland, Odessa and the Permian Basin